dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 ### `Jil` (.NET)

-`Jil` only supports deserialization using a parameterless constructor (may be non-`public`), and doesn't provide options to configure the behavior.
+`Jil` supports deserialization exclusively by using a parameterless constructor (may be non-`public`), and doesn't provide options to configure the behavior.

 ### `Jackson` (Java)